dave-sommerville/theForks.io/README.md

 ###### **Please share with the developers in your circle**

 We can turn this into something awesome, but we can only do that if we share it with others.
-If you have any programmers, developers, web/app designers, or general tech enthusiasts, please send this repo their way.
+If you have any programmers, developers, web/app designers, or general tech enthusiasts in your circles, please send this repo their way.